-Socio-economic effects include real and perceived effects and it is important for the Project to collect quantitative and qualitative information.
+Social or economic effects include real and perceived effects and it is important for the Project to collect quantitative and qualitative information.

 Table 10.1-1 identifies the indicators to be monitored and identifies their data sources.
 Indicators include proxy measures and are selected in consideration of indicators used in the Application/EIS (New Gold 2015), indicators identified by the CLC, or indicators that provide useful context or otherwise inform the interpretation of Project impacts or effectiveness of implemented mitigation.
-Altogether, 14 potential effects comprise 56 indicators (Table 10.1-1) for demographics, regional and community services, and family and community well-being.
+Altogether, 14 potential effects are tracked using 52 indicators (Table 10.1-1) for population and demographics, regional and community services, and family and community well-being that represent broad categories for the identification and monitoring of social and economic (community) impacts.